DavidCouronne/gridsome-starter-blog-vuetify/content/posts/say-hello-to-gridsome.md

 We think **Gridsome** is a missing piece to the Vue.js ecosystem.
 What Gatsby.js does for React.js is a game changer in how we build websites.
 React.js is excellent, but we think Vue.js is more approachable for most web designers and devs getting started with JAMstack.
 Gridsome is the Vue.js alternative to Gatsby.

 With **Gridsome** you get a **universal GraphQL layer** for all your connected data sources.
 It's like a single source of truth for your website data ready to be used in any page or components.
-Connect to any CMS or APIs like Google Spreadsheet, Airtable, Instagram Feed, local markdown files, etc.
+Connect to any CMS or APIs like Google Spreadsheet, Airtable, Instagram Feed, local markdown files, etc...

 ![image](./images/alexandr-podvalny-220262-unsplash.jpg)